 Reception hold a meeting in the summer term before the children start school to provide parents with key information, school expectations, knowledge on our curriculum and assessment and advice on how they can help their child.
 All parents are offered a home visit prior to their child starting school.
 This gives children the security of meeting with their teachers in a safe, familiar environment and gives parents time to ask questions and share knowledge or any concerns they have about their child.
-In the summer term reception children have the opportunity to meet with their teachers in their classroom.
+In the summer term Reception children have the opportunity to meet with their teachers in their classroom.

-In reception there is a two week settling in period to ensure that children have the time to become secure and familiar with the new routines before starting school full time.
+In Reception there is a two week settling in period to ensure that children have the time to become secure and familiar with the new routines before starting school full time.
 For the first week children attend school in the mornings or afternoons only.

-At the end of reception children have the opportunity to meet with their new teachers in their classrooms prior to starting Year one.
+At the end of Reception children have the opportunity to meet with their new teachers in their classrooms prior to starting Year One.
+Some children who we think may find the transition more challenging are offered social stories on their new class, and also have access to some extra visits if needed.
 At the end of each school year teachers have the opportunity to share their knowledge of each child's knowledge, understanding and achievements, including end of year assessment data, with their next class teacher to ensure that all teachers have a well-rounded picture of the children prior to the new school year.
+The Reception teacher will share the ELG outcomes with the Year 1 teacher, so they are aware of assessments as Emerging or Expected for each child.

-Children in reception make use of the whole school facilities, such as the hall, ICT suite, library and playing field for appropriate activities to ensure that children are confident and well prepared for moving around the school and for mixing with older children when they start school.
-Throughout the reception year, when children are ready they are gradually introduced to whole school activities such as assemblies and to using the infant playground.
+Children in Reception make use of the whole school facilities, such as the hall, library, playgrounds and playing field for appropriate activities to ensure that children are confident and well prepared for moving around the school and for mixing with older children when they start school.
+Throughout the Reception year, when children are ready they are gradually introduced to whole school activities such as infant and whole school assemblies, and also using the infant playground for a designated morning break time in the Summer term.